garettridge/a0_f18/README.md

 1. Although any text editor will work on our files, for this class you'll need to use the editor inside of Chrome, because of its debugging tools.

-2. Resume with the open Chrome window from the previous step 8.
+2. Resume with the open Chrome window from the previous step 7.

    ![triangle code](docs/image-06.png)

 3. Press F12 (Windows) or Cmd+Option+i (Mac) to open the Chrome developer tools panel (DevTools).

+  Note:  When you open Chrome DevTools, you might be greeted with an error about "fav.ico" not being found.
+That's ok, you didn't mess up, we just omitted that file for simplicity.

 4. You want DevTools to be able to take up the whole screen.
 Undock it from your web page window.
 Do this by clicking the ellipsis at the upper right corner, and selecting the first choice under "Dock Side".

    ![triangle code 2](docs/image-07.png)

 5. Maximize both your web page window and DevTools windows.
-Use the keyboard shortcut Alt+tab (Windows) or three finger swipe (Mac) to switch between them quickly.
+Use the keyboard shortcut Alt+tab (Windows) or Cmd+~ (Mac) to switch between them quickly.

 6. Click the "Sources" tab of the DevTools panel, towards the top of the screen.